Websoft9Archive/alibabacloud-platform/docs/network-dns.md

 ## Bind Domain

-The precondition for binding a domain is that MingDao can accessed by domain name.
+The precondition for binding a domain is that AlibabaCloud can accessed by domain name.

 When there is only one website on the server, you can visit the website without binding domain.
 While considering the server security and subsequent maintenance, **Binding Domain** is necessary.

-Steps for binding MingDao domain are as follows:
+Steps for binding AlibabaCloud domain are as follows:

 1. Connect your Cloud Server;
 2. Modify [Nginx vhost configuration file](/stack-components.md#nginx),and change the **server_name** and **proxy_pass** if you want.